This healthy tuna salad recipe is easy to make and so good. This chunky vegetable tuna salad is the most delicious veggie tuna salad ever!

 - ¼ cup greek yogurt

-- 3 tbsp dijon, yellow or spicy mustard
+- 3 tablespoon dijon, yellow or spicy mustard

 - Get out and measure all of your ingredients.